2425-4bhitm-itp/eispunkt/README.md

 - Vanesa Catic
 - Atilla Simsek

+## How to contribute
+As this is a school project, we are currently not looking for contributors.
+But if you have any suggestions or improvements, feel free to make a pull request or contact us.

 ## Launch

 - Clone the repository
 - docker-compose -f ./docker/docker-compose.yml up
 - cd quarkus
 - mvn quarkus:dev --clean
+- Open the browser and go to http://localhost:8080
+- (Only for desktop) Inspect page and go into mobile view
+- Enjoy the app